Metric Products with DIN Specification

 Screws by DIN Specification - Screws are one of the most versatile, useful types of fasteners, and are available in multiple sizes and styles.
 In different countries, and in different industries, there is some confusion in the distinction between screws and bolts.
 Some definitions of screws include the requirement that they be fully threaded, and these may also often be called Bolts.

 Studs & Threaded Rod by DIN Specification - Studs and threaded rods are fasteners that are designed primarily to be used in tension.
 They differ from bolts and screws in that they do not have heads (but can be used for similar purposes), and they differ from each other mainly by their length.
 They can be fully threaded, or just have threads at each end.

-Washers by DIN Specification - Washers fit under the head of a fastener in order to increase the hold of the fastener or to increase the bearing surface.
+Washers by DIN Specification - Washers are usually manufactured from thin plate (disk-shaped or square) with a hole to fit under the head of a fastener in order to distribute the load and increase the hold of the fastener by increasing the bearing surface.